Chulainn1/README.md/Week_1/Day_3/Day_3_Notes.md

 ## Bonus on Primitives and Objects in JS

 In JS, primitives do not have properties.
-However, primitives has a corresponding object constructor.
+However, primitives have a corresponding object constructor.
+What's the deal with "some string".length or 5.toString()?
+Are we not trying to access a property of a primitive?

-And object constructor can be invoked with the word new.
+An object constructor can be invoked with the word new.
+Each object has methods associated with them based on what constructor was used.

+Almost all primitive types have their equivalent object representations, such that we can invoke properties on those primitive types.
+JavaScript performs type coercion on strings, numbers, and other primitive types, turning them into objects in order to make them act like objects.